-In The 21 Irrefutable Laws of Leadership, John Maxwell writes, “A leader must give up to go up.”
+John Maxwell writes in The 21 Irrefutable Laws of Leadership, “A leader must give up to go up.”
 He’s talking about the Law of Sacrifice, a law that every leader will face sooner rather than later.

-People who become leaders because they only desire power or wealth end up leading their companies down dangerous roads, accompanied by scandal, employee turnover, and corruption.
-The only way to sustain success at your organization is if you, as the leader, are willing to make personal sacrifices for the good of the company.
+People who become leaders because they only desire power or wealth lead their companies down dangerous roads, accompanied by scandal, employee turnover, and corruption.
+The only way to sustain success at your organization is if you, as the leader, are willing to make personal sacrifices for the company’s good.

 The Law of Sacrifice = The Heart of Leadership

-It’s your job as their leader to embody the qualities you want to see, and chief among them is dedication.
+It’s your job as their leader to embody the qualities you want to see; among them is dedication.
 There’s no more significant way to show your commitment to the company than through the Law of Sacrifice.
 Maxwell writes about four critical aspects of the Law of Sacrifice:

-- There is no success without sacrifice.
-If you think about life’s great achievements—graduation, marriage, career—each comes with an equally enormous amount of sacrifice.
-Even the most successful people we can think of, such as athletes or celebrities, must put in long hours and give up the luxury of living a normal life to get where they are.
+- There is only success with sacrifice.
+If you think about life’s outstanding achievements—graduation, marriage, career—each comes with an equally enormous amount of sacrifice.
+Even the most successful people, such as athletes or celebrities, must put in long hours and give up the luxury of living an everyday life to get where they are.

 - Leaders are often asked to give up more than others.
 Maxwell writes, “The heart of leadership is putting others ahead of yourself.”
-When you have no responsibilities, you have total freedom to do whatever you want.
-However, the higher you climb on the leadership ladder, the more responsibilities you acquire and the more sacrifices you must make.
+When you have no responsibilities, you can do whatever you want.
+However, the higher you climb the leadership ladder, the more responsibilities you acquire and the more sacrifices you must make.

-- You must keep giving up to stay up.
+- It would be best if you kept giving up to stay up.
 Short-term sacrifices are easy to justify.
 People are willing to put in long hours if it means they’ll get a quick promotion.
 However, to continue moving up the ladder, you must continue to make sacrifices.
-As Maxwell says, “Leadership success requires continual change, constant improvement, and ongoing sacrifice.”
+Maxwell says, “Leadership success requires continual change, constant improvement, and ongoing sacrifice.”

 - The higher the level of leadership, the higher the sacrifice.
 No matter your industry or career path, increasing leadership means increasing sacrifice.
-You must be prepared to give up your free time, your family time, and sometimes even your salary to maintain the success of your company and its employees.
+You must be prepared to give up your free time, your family time, and sometimes even your salary to maintain your company’s and its employees’ success.

 Are You Sacrificing Enough?

-If you are determined to advance, make a list of the things you are NOT willing to sacrifice.
-This could be your health, your marriage, or time with your kids.
-Then make a list of what you have to give up.
-Can you give more of your time, energy, or other resources to boost the organization’s success?
+If you are determined to advance, could you list the things you are NOT willing to sacrifice?
+This could be your health, marriage, or time with your kids.
+Then, what do you have to give up?
+Can you give more time, energy, or resources to boost the organization’s success?
 What do you have to offer?

-Finally, keep in mind that to be a great leader, the sacrifice never ends.
-Many people assume that once they get that next promotion, their routine can go back to “normal.”
-Being a great leader means continual sacrifice to become the best version of yourself.
+Finally, remember that the sacrifice never ends to be a great leader.
+Many assume that once they get that next promotion, their routine can return to “normal.”
+Being a great leader means continually sacrificing to become your best version.
 That’s at the heart of the Law of Sacrifice.